 To create my recipe today, I used Friendship farmer cheese which is carbohydrate free with just a trace of lactose.
-(Yes, making it very FODMAPs-friendly!)
-The plain farmer cheese provides 4 grams of protein and just 2.5 grams of fat and only 40 calories for 2 TB.
+(Yes, making it very FODMAP-friendly!)
+The plain farmer cheese provides 4 grams of protein and just 2.5 grams of fat and only 40 calories for 2 tablespoons.

 Hope you give Farmer cheese a try!
 Here’s the recipe.

 - Serves 8

 - Stir ingredients together and refrigerate.